 For Wisconsin’s future economy, proficiency in multiple languages is critical for the state’s workforce to succeed in increasingly interconnected global markets and to participate in professional and personal networks that cross linguistic, cultural and national boundaries.

-With more than 70% of the world’s demand outside the United States, it is essential that our Wisconsin companies expand their share of the global market… I frequently hear from companies that it is difficult to find the language skills they require to be highly successful in the global market.
-As Wisconsin works to increase the global competitiveness of our state, workforce language skills are increasingly important.
+With more than 70% of the world’s purchasing power outside the United States, it is essential that our Wisconsin companies expand their share of the global market… I frequently hear from companies that it is difficult to find the language skills they require to be highly successful in the global market.
+As Wisconsin works to increase the global competitiveness of our state, workforce language skills are increasingly important..

 Katy Sinnott, Vice President of International Economic Development, Wisconsin Economic Development Corporation